Administrative action complaints and Human Rights complaints

 - Bin collections

-In relation to suspicions of serious misconduct (i.e. fraud, corruption) you may direct your complaint immediately to the CEO (see details below) or to the Crime and Corruption Commission.
+Council takes all allegations of fraudulent and/or corrupt behaviour seriously.
+In relation to suspicions of serious misconduct (i.e. fraud, corruption) you may direct your complaint immediately to the Corporate Governance Branch for investigation or complain directly to the Crime and Corruption Commission.

 Lodging a complaint

-To lodge an administrative action complaint please complete the Administrative Action Complaints form.
+To lodge an administrative action complaint please complete the Administrative Action Complaints form[612KB].

 You can lodge a complaint by contacting council.